-NSCC believes this valuation approach, which is comparable to the approach adopted by other central counterparties, is appropriate for NSCC given the market in which NSCC operates and the volumes of transactions it processes in CNS, because it would provide for a common, clear and transparent valuation methodology and price per CUSIP applicable to all affected Members.
+NSCC states that this valuation approach, which is comparable to the approach adopted by other central counterparties, is appropriate for NSCC given the market in which NSCC operates and the volumes of transactions it processes in CNS because it would provide for a common, clear and transparent valuation methodology and price per CUSIP applicable to all affected Members.

-Rule 42 (Wind-Down of the Corporation)
+2. Rule 42 (Wind-Down of the Corporation)

-The proposed Rule 42 ("Wind-down Rule") would be adopted to facilitate the execution of the Wind-down Plan.
+NSCC states that the proposed Rule 42 ("Wind-down Rule") is designed to facilitate the execution of the Winddown Plan.
 The Wind-down Rule would include a proposed set of defined terms that would be applicable only to the provisions of this Proposed Rule.
-The Wind-down Rule would make clear that a wind-down of NSCC's business would occur (1) after a decision is made by the Board, and (2) in connection with the transfer of NSCC's services to a Transferee, as described therein.
-Generally, the proposed Wind-down Rule is designed to create clear mechanisms for the transfer of Eligible Members, Eligible Limited Members, and Settling Banks (as these terms would be defined in the Wind-down Rule), and NSCC's business, in order to provide for continued access to critical services and to minimize disruption to the markets in the event the Wind-down Plan is initiated.
+NSCC states that the Wind-down Rule is designed to make clear that a winddown of NSCC's business would occur (1) after a decision is made by the Board, and (2) in connection with the transfer of NSCC's services to a Transferee, as described therein.
+NSCC states that, generally, the proposed Wind-down Rule is designed to create clear mechanisms for the transfer of Eligible Members, Eligible Limited Members, and Settling Banks (as these terms would be defined in the Winddown Rule), and NSCC's business, in order to provide for continued access to critical services and to minimize disruption to the markets in the event the Wind-down Plan is initiated.

-Wind-down Trigger.
-First, the Proposed Rule would make clear that the Board is responsible for initiating the Wind-down Plan, and would identify the criteria the Board would consider when making this determination.
-As provided for in the Wind-down Plan and in the proposed Wind-down Rule, the Board would initiate the Plan if, in the exercise of its business judgment and subject to its fiduciary duties, it has determined that the execution of the Recovery Plan has not or is not likely to restore NSCC to viability as a going concern, and the implementation of the Wind-down Plan, including the transfer of NSCC's business, is in the best interests of NSCC, Members and Limited Members, its shareholders and creditors, and the U.S. financial markets.
+First, NSCC states that the Proposed Rule is designed to make clear that the

+Board is responsible for initiating the Wind-down Plan, and would identify the criteria the Board would consider when making this determination.
+As provided for in the Wind-down Plan and in the proposed Wind-down Rule, the Board would initiate the Winddown Plan if, in the exercise of its business judgment and subject to its fiduciary duties, it has determined that the execution of the Recovery Plan has not or is not likely to restore NSCC to viability as a going concern, and the implementation of the Wind-down Plan, including the transfer of NSCC's business, is in the best interests of NSCC, Members and Limited Members, its shareholders and creditors, and the U.S. financial markets.

-Identification of Critical Services; Designation of Dates and Times for Specific Actions.
-The Proposed Rule would provide that, upon making a determination to initiate the Winddown Plan, the Board would identify the critical and non-critical services that would be transferred to the Transferee at the Transfer Time (as defined below and in the Proposed Rule), as well as any non-critical services that would not be transferred to the Transferee.
+(ii) Identification of Critical Services; Designation of Dates and Times for Specific Actions

+The Proposed Rule would provide that, upon making a determination to initiate the Wind-down Plan, the Board would identify the critical and noncritical services that would be transferred to the Transferee at the Transfer Time (as defined below and in the Proposed Rule), as well as any noncritical services that would not be transferred to the Transferee.
 The proposed Wind-down Rule would establish that any services transferred to the Transferee will only be provided by the Transferee as of the Transfer Time, and that any non-critical services that are not transferred to the Transferee would be terminated at the Transfer Time.
 The Proposed Rule would also provide that the Board would establish (1) an effective time for the transfer of NSCC's business to a Transferee ("Transfer Time"), (2) the last day that transactions may be submitted to NSCC for processing ("Last Transaction Acceptance Date"), and (3) the last day that transactions submitted to NSCC will be settled ("Last Settlement Date").